openfiesta/openfiestalab/labguide/residency.md

 ::: tab Program requirements

 - The residents have to facilitate one workshop per month related to their project.
 Our main goal for these workshops is that they inspire the local community in Shenzhen.
-- Well-described and understandable documentation of the project and results on the OpenFIESTA Github.
+- Well-described and understandable documentation of the project and results on the Open FIESTA Github.
 This should be composed of a proper description of all the research done by the residents during this period.
 The intellectual property of this work will belong to the people who have contributed to the development of the project (The resident, collaborators...), and will be registered under Creative Commons Attributions.
 - Open FIESTA will be required to appear as an official sponsor of the project in all of the hackers' work that will be related to our program.
 - A video explaining the project, its goals, and the results at the end of the residence.